Kākāpō: In Māori culture

 The kākāpō is associated with a rich tradition of Māori folklore and beliefs.
 The bird's irregular breeding cycle was understood to be associated with heavy fruiting or "masting" events of particular plant species such as the rimu, which led Māori to credit the bird with the ability to tell the future.
 Used to substantiate this claim were reported observations of these birds dropping the berries of the hinau and tawa trees (when they were in season) into secluded pools of water to preserve them as a food supply for the summer ahead; in legend this became the origin of the Māori practice of immersing food in water for the same purpose.

 Use for food and clothing

-The meat of kākāpō made good eating and was considered by Māori to be a delicacy and it was hunted for food when it was still widespread.
+The Māori considered the meat of the kākāpō a delicacy and, when the bird was widespread, hunted it for food.
 One source states that its flesh "resembles lamb in taste and texture", although European settlers have described the bird as having a "strong and slightly stringent [sic] flavour".